 When using a 7-point rating scale, you should keep an eye on your reviewers’ evaluation trends.
 Do any of them continuously stand out with especially harsh or questionably positive assessments?
 Regular calibrations help to iron out the differences in their interpretations and guarantee an equal level of quality in your customer service.

 There is no limit to the number of points one can draw on a support rating scale.
 However, eleven is usually the highest that we’ve seen teams go.

 11-point scales are more common in customer-based ratings than in internal evaluations.
-One of the most prominent use cases of this system is the Net Promoter Score survey that investigates how likely customers are to recommend the service to others on the scale from 0 to 10.
+One of the most prominent use cases of this system is the Net Promoter Score survey that investigates how likely customers are to recommend the service to others on a scale from 0 to 10.

 Most teams interpret the results of scales with more than 10 ratings in two steps: first, they group similar scores, and then calculate the ratios on 3- or 5-point scales.
 This way, options like “slightly OK”, “moderately OK”, and “very OK” are added up into a single response “OK”.